Caioseal/Caioseal/README.md

 - ✈ I’m currently working at **LATAM Airlines Group S.A.**

-- 🎓I'm a degree in Airport Logistics and also have an MBA in Business Management
+- 🎓I obtained a **degree in Airport Logistics** and also have an **MBA in Business Management**

 - 🌱 I’m currently learning **Java**

+- 🆗 I have some knowledge in PHP, Javascript, Python, HTML and MySQL

 - 💻 All of my projects are available at [https://github.com/Caioseal?tab=repositories](https://github.com/Caioseal?tab=repositories)